What to Expect on the Camino

 As a preventative measure, many pilgrims prefer to spray the inside of their backpack and the outside of their sleep sack with a pesticide, such as Permethrin.

 A moderate amount of heat will kill the bugs (60°C or 145°F), so washing your things in a machine on hot water or tumble drying can be effective.
+Although, finding a hot dryer on the Camino can be tricky, especially in the smaller towns.
 For things that cannot be washed, putting them in a black plastic garden bag and leaving it in the hot Spanish sun for a few hours might or might not be effective depending on the temperature reached.

 Are There Laundry Facilities?

 All albergues have at least an area for hand washing your clothes and drying them on a line.
-Increasingly, they offer a wash machine, and sometimes a dryer.
+Increasingly, they offer wash machines, and occasionally dryers.
 Most larger towns also have good commercial laundromats.

 How Do I Keep My Belongings Safe?